 Structure: Apollo Asia Fund Limited (the "Fund") is a British Virgin Islands (BVI) company, recognised as a Professional Fund in the BVI.

-Investment objectives & approach: we seek good long-term financial returns by investing in companies listed or operating in Asia, through both capital gains and net income.
+Investment objectives & approach: we seek good long-term financial returns by investing in companies listed or operating in Asia or benefitting from trends in Asia, through both capital gains and net income.
 This is not formally an absolute return fund, and may certainly be affected by short term market movements (we usually make very limited use of hedging), but I can assure co-investors that my own interest is in absolute monetary returns, not in beating competitors.
 The Fund will pick stocks without regard to the geographical or sector weightings of indices or competitors, although again I can assure co-investors that I keep an eye on diversification and balance.
 See investment philosophy.

 Auditor: KPMG, Hong Kong.